 Previously we published the 5 best elementary schools in Boston, and then the top 5 elementary schools in the Boston Suburbs.
 Today we have released this updated list of the top 10 best elementary schools in Boston.
-This list is based on new data released from the Dept. of Education for the 2018-19 school year.
+This list is based on an update to our ratings methodology.
 Visit our website to see our rankings table for all Boston area schools.

-The 5 schools previously published as out-performers are still doing incredible!
-In this post we want to recognize schools that have not been previously mentioned, but if you are looking for a home in Boston, don’t overlook these previously published out-performers:
+The 5 Boston schools previously published as out-performers are still doing incredible!
+If you are looking for a home in Boston, don’t overlook these previously published out-performers:

 - Manassah E Bradley Elementary

 - Grew Elementary (honorable mention)

 A SchoolSparrow Out-Performer is a public school that has a low rating (6 and below) on all the real estate search portals, but the same school has a high rating on our system.
 Our system is different in that we factor in the socioeconomic status of students who take the standardized test at each school.
 This is a very important distinction from other sites who do not take this into consideration, because it turns out that parent income is, by far, the largest influencer of test scores at any one school.

 Bias towards schools where parents have high incomes is the hallmark of school ratings that don’t take into account socioeconomic demographics.
 The school ratings that parents see for schools on all the major real estate search portals are discriminatory, and they steer parents towards privileged areas and away from urban areas with higher levels of diversity.
 They also give poor marks to just about every school in poor neighborhoods, when in reality, some of these schools are doing an incredible job at educating kids.

 SchoolSparrow recognizes these underrated schools, and aims to bring equitable school rankings to all US parents.